HuWenShin/fnha/README.md

 ## 📝 About

-During the summer of 2024, we teamed up with the First Nations Health Authority to build a website to showcase First Nations-led Health Care Initiative’s (FNPCI) services provided in the First Nations-led Health Care Centres (FNPCC) throughout British Columbia.
+During the summer of 2024, we teamed up with the First Nations Health Authority to build a website to showcase First Nations-led Primary Health Care Initiative’s (FNPCI) services provided in the First Nations-led Primary Health Care Centres (FNPCC) throughout British Columbia.

 We wanted to display health care information in a way that is culturally-relevant to the First Nations Community, so we chose warm color tones and nature elements to create a welcoming atmosphere and to represent the deep bond that the First Nations community have with their nature surroundings.